pavitranew/session-4/readme.md

 To show the entries stored in MongoLab:

 1. Get entries from MongoLab

-2. Use Javascript to display the entries
+1. Use Javascript to display the entries

 We can get the entries from MongoLab by using the find method that’s available in the [collection method](https://docs.mongodb.com/manual/reference/method/js-collection/).

+Edit the primary route:

 ```js
 app.get('/', (req, res) => {